terrapkg/packages/README.md

-# anda-pkgs
+# Terra repositories

-Monorepo for Andaman Common packages
+This monorepo contains the package manifests for the Terra repositories.